MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-availability-overview.md

 2. Open the card of an item that you want to view availability for.
 3. Choose the **Item Availability by** action, and then choose the **Event** action.

-    The **Item Availability by Event** page shows how the stock quantity of the item will develop over time according scheduled shipment and receipt events.
-The page gives a condensed view that shows one line of accumulated information per time interval in which stock quantities change.
+    The **Item Availability by Event** page shows how the inventory quantity of the item will develop over time according scheduled shipment and receipt events.
+The page gives a condensed view that shows one line of accumulated information per time interval in which inventory quantities change.
 Time intervals where no events occurred are not shown.
 You can expand each line to show details about the event or events that caused the accumulated quantity on the line.
 4. Choose the value in the **Projected Available Balance** field to view the item ledger entries or open documents that make up the value.

 ## <a name="to-view-the-availability-of-an-item-in-different-periods"></a>To view the availability of an item in different periods